Human Trafficking in [Greece] [other countries]

 Prevalence, Abuse & Exploitation of Street Children

-The Republic of Greece [map] occupies the southernmost part of the Balkan Peninsula and is bordered by the Ionian Sea (W), by the Mediterranean Sea (S), by the Aegean Sea (E), by Turkey and Bulgaria (NE), by Macedonia (N), and by Albania (NW).
-Athens is its capital and largest city.
-Greece has a capitalist economy with the public sector accounting for about 40% of GDP and with per capita GDP 70% of the leading euro-zone economies.
+Greece has a capitalist economy with the public sector accounting for about 40% of GDP and with per capita GDP about two-thirds that of the leading euro-zone economies.
 Tourism provides 15% of GDP.
-Immigrants make up nearly one-fifth of the work force, mainly in menial jobs.
-Greece is a major beneficiary of EU aid, equal to about 3.3% of annual GDP.
+Immigrants make up nearly one-fifth of the work force, mainly in agricultural and unskilled jobs.

 CAUTION: The following links and accompanying text have been culled from the web to illuminate the situation in Greece.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.